camunda/camunda/docs/src/bpmn-workflows/error-events/error-events.md

 ## Unhandled Errors

 When an error is triggered then it should be handled in the workflow.
 If it is not handled (e.g. unexpected error code) then an **incident** is raised to indicate the failure.
-The incident is attached to the corresponding service task of the processed job.
+The incident is attached to the corresponding service task of the processed job or the error end event.

-The incident can be solved by increasing the retries of the processed job.
+The incident can not be solved by the user because the failure is in the workflow itself that can not be changed to handle the error for this workflow instance.

 ## Business Error vs. Technical Error

 While processing a job, two different types of errors can be occurred: a technical error (e.g. database connection interrupted) and a business error (e.g. invalid credit card).

-A technical error is unexpected and cannot be handled in the workflow.
-The error may disappear when the job is retried, or an incident is created to indicate that user interaction is required.
+A technical error is usually unexpected and should not be handled in the workflow.
+The error may disappear when the job is retried, or an incident is created to indicate that an user interaction is required.

 A business error is expected and is handled in the workflow.
 The workflow may take a different path to compensate the error or undo previous actions.